FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/tournament-import.png" style="width:75%">

 - `Schedule file` - Import a CSV schedule file that follows the format of the Tournament Scheduler Excel spreadsheet.
 This file contains team numbers and names as well as the tournament matches time schedule.
 - `Schedule file - shortened` - Import a CSV schedule file exported from one of the Excel-based `Team Tournament Schedule Templates` in the [Tournament Manual](https://firstlegoleague-eventmanuals.pbworks.com/w/page/85093483/Chapter%209%20Home%20Page).
 The templates can be downloaded from the [Wiki](https://firstlegoleague-eventmanuals.pbworks.com/w/browse#view=ViewFolderNewGui&param=2017%20Schedule%20Templates).
-Since these CSV Export files do not contain match information, system features requiring this data will be unavailable.
+These CSV Export files do not contain match information, or table names.
+You will need to add table names afterward the import.
 - `Team List` file - Import a plain CSV team list.
-The file must have the team number, team name and general information in the first 3 columns.
-As this file does not contain match information, system features requiring this data will be unavailable.
+The file must have the team number, team name and general information, such as team affiliation, in the first 3 columns.
+This file does not contain match information, or table names.
+You will need to add table names afterward the import.

+Note: We do not currently (In the beta versions, and in version 2018.0.0) make use of the match information.
+See [Tournament Status Display](#tournament-status-display).

 Drag and drop a schedule file or team list onto the popup.